We know that providing personal information is an act of trust and we take that seriously.

 Information while we provide you services

-- Energy you use: such as details of your energy use and your supply start and end dates.
-If you have a smart meter or Bulb energy monitor we will take consumption data directly from your meter.
+Energy you use: such as details of your energy use and your supply start and end dates.
+If you have a smart meter or Bulb energy monitor we will take consumption data directly from your meter in line with the consents you have given us.
 We need details of your energy usage so we can send you accurate bills.

-- Energy you generate: details of energy you generate under the Feed In Tariff scheme.
+Energy you generate: details of energy you generate under the Feed-In Tariff scheme or under our Export Tariff.
 We need this information so we can accurately calculate the payments due to you.

 Information provided by others